The delta variant and kids: Parents’ questions answered

 How dangerous is the delta variant for children?

+An internal CDC document obtained by The Washington Post July 29 said it is “likely” that the delta variant causes more severe illness than previous variants.
+That has not been conclusively established, however, and some infectious disease experts have said they do not see persuasive evidence of a difference.

-Doctors say there isn’t a good sense yet about whether the delta variant is more severe than the previous versions of the coronavirus, but one thing is clear: “It is certainly more transmissible,” said Sean O’Leary, vice chair of the Committee on Infectious Diseases for the American Academy of Pediatrics.
+One thing is clear: “It is certainly more transmissible,” said Sean O’Leary, vice chair of the Committee on Infectious Diseases for the American Academy of Pediatrics.
 For comparison, the alpha variant, which was the most predominant in the United States before this one, was estimated to be 50 percent more transmissible than the original coronavirus.

 The delta variant is 50 to 60 percent more transmissible than the alpha variant.
 “We’re in this situation where things are opening up while this is more predominant,” O’Leary said.
 “There are a lot of reasons for concern for all of us in general.
 Cases have jumped for kids specifically.”

+‘The war has changed’: Internal CDC document urges new messaging, warns delta infections likely more severe

-The virus’s ability to spread quickly is especially worrisome because “only half of the children who are eligible are vaccinated,” said Jennifer Lighter, pediatric infectious-disease specialist at New York University Langone Health.
-“That’s pitiful.”
+The virus’s ability to spread quickly is especially worrisome because only 30 percent of the children who are eligible are vaccinated, according to the CDC.
+“That’s pitiful,” said Jennifer Lighter, pediatric infectious-disease specialist at New York University Langone Health.
 Covid-19 and the flu in children have “the same kind of morbidity,” she said, but added, “If it’s preventable, I don’t want any child getting it.”

-One bit of reassurance: It looks like the illness caused by the delta variant is no more severe than that caused by the other variants, said Allison Bartlett, a pediatric infectious-disease specialist with University of Chicago Medicine.

 How can I protect my tweens or teens, if they are vaccinated or if they aren’t?